What I learned about Pull Systems from playing MiniMotorways

 This article is about organizing your business for delivery.
 Or perhaps it is about winning at MiniMotorways.
 Or maybe, just maybe, it’s a little bit of both.

-Pull, not push
+Pull systems, not push systems

 I read a guide to the game online that started with this description of the game “In Mini Motorways, your main objective is to ensure that every car that spawns in your city can get to their destination within a reasonable time.”
 I later discovered this description of how the game worked was wildly inaccurate!

 I diligently connected houses to roads and roads to factories as quickly as I could.
 I took care to ensure the yellow houses had routes to yellow factories, blue to blue, and so on.
 But things kept going wrong, and I couldn’t quite figure out why.
 When I realized the problem, I kicked myself.
-As someone who advocates for Kanban and pull processes in the workplace, here I was with a pull system operating right under my nose, and I hadn’t even noticed it!
+As someone who advocates for Kanban and pull systems in the workplace, here I was with a pull system operating right under my nose, and I hadn’t even noticed it!
 You see, it wasn’t the houses that were pushing cars out, but the factories pulling cars to them.
 The description I had read was a lie.
 In reality, every time a factory signaled a new stock item, a car would be dispatched from a house of the same color to collect it.
 This epiphany revolutionized my gameplay.

 Where I had been going wrong was diligently connecting all of the houses as fast as I could.
 In doing so, I was effectively trying to push more cars into the system than the factories needed or could cope with.
 In organizations, when we try and push projects into a portfolio without thinking about capacity for change and cognitive load, we end up with the same problems as I was facing with the game.
 Traffic builds up, blockages occur, and cars (or work) take unpredictable and often circuitous routes through the system.
 In lean terms, we end up with too much work in progress (WIP).
 And whether you are playing console games on your phone or managing a projects portfolio, too much WIP can bring everything to a grinding halt.